DanielHe4rt/SOLID4Noobs/en/docs/1-srp.md

 # 1 - Single Responsibility Principle

 The 'Single Responsibility Principle' has the idea of the software should be partitioned in responsibility block inside the project ecossystem.
 When we see the famous "dirty code", where you stick all the code inside a single file or class, you'll always have that lazyness to refactoring it because the code is not readable/mainantanable, besides that it is in a whole ~fucking~ file or class.
-There is fuck, isn't?

 SRP came to organize better these monolith class/functions, and descentralize the code responsibilities.
 Think in that as a better use of **namespaces** inside your project.